 A gecko with dry spots on its skin may indicate a problem with shedding, often a sign of an underlying health condition such as a parasite or infection.
 Look for a panther gecko with clear eyes, a curious demeanor and a healthy appetite (ideally, you'll be able to watch it eat before bringing it home).

 Problems with shedding usually happen when a gecko is in unsanitary living conditions, or an enclosure that is not humid enough.
 Failure to shed also occurs when a gecko is overly stressed.
 It may not seem like a significant problem, but the extra skin can cause discomfort, affect its hearing and constrict its limbs.

-Metabolic bone disorder is another ailment that can afflict geckos and other lizards.
+Metabolic bone disease is another ailment that can afflict geckos and other lizards.
 It's as ominous as it sounds; it occurs due to vitamin D and calcium deficiency and can lead to weakened bones, and if not treated, can be fatal.

-And like other gecko breeds, panther geckos are prone to parasitic infections.
+Like other gecko breeds, panther geckos are prone to parasitic infections.
 An examination by a veterinarian who specializes in lizards is sometimes the only way to detect parasites in a gecko.

 Don't try any home remedies to treat your gecko's health concerns unless you're being advised by a qualified veterinarian.
 You don't want to end up making what could be a treatable problem worse.

 If you're interested in other geckos, here are a few similar to the panther gecko: